Radical and Radical-Polar Crossover Logic in Terpenoid Synthesis

 They defend many species of plants, animals, and microorganisms against predators, pathogens, and competitors, and they are involved in conveying messages within these organisms.

 Facilitating and streamlining access to the most complex terpenoids, heavily rearranged and highly oxidized triterpenoids, requires an understanding of Nature’s ways to biosynthesize these structures, i.e., of their biogenesis.
-Biomimetic synthesis can only then provide routes that outrival classical retrosynthetic planning.
+Biomimetic synthesis can only then provide routes which outrival classical retrosynthetic planning.
 In the absence of a plausible biogenesis proposal, this strategy is not accessible, though.

-Current Paradigm
+Current Paradigms

 So far, biogenesis proposals have, in lieu of validated intermediates and enzymes, followed the paradigm of polar mechanisms and evoked standard textbook reactions involving ionic intermediates to account for skeletal rearrangements.